The Original Austin Healey Parts Specialist

 Image: Mathewsons, used with permission.
 Mathewsons branding retained.

-The 3000 Mk3 is one of the most familiar later Big Healeys, combining the six-cylinder character of the earlier cars with the more developed feel of the final production years.
-Auction listings like this are useful because they show how much buyers may value presentation, history, paperwork and specification alongside the base model itself.
+The 3000 Mk3 is one of the most familiar later Big Healeys, combining six-cylinder character with the more developed specification of the final production years.

-A smart-looking Healey still deserves careful inspection, especially around body structure, chassis condition, braking system, cooling system, electrical equipment and signs of older restoration work.
+A smart-looking Healey still deserves careful inspection, particularly around body structure, chassis condition, braking, cooling, electrical equipment and evidence of earlier restoration work.

 View Lot 112 on Mathewsons Watch Lot 112 Video